fysnet/FYSOS/main/filesys/utils/ultimate/release/README.md

 ## Description:
 - Ultimate64.exe is for a 64-bit Windows platform (Windows 10 preferred)
-- Ultimate.exe is for a 32-bit Windows platform (Windows XP preferred)
+- Ultimate.exe is for a 32-bit Windows platform (Windows XP preferred) (32-bit version may lag behind latest release)

 ## Latest:
 - This new version is [Lean 1.0.0-rc1 Specification](https://www.fysnet.net/leanfs/specification.php) compliant, with many improvements, updates, and fixes.